 - Check your portal notification for confirmation that the application has been received.

 Usually correspondence regarding your application will be via your student eVision portal.
-However, if further information is required, or there is a need to contact you, Disability Information and Support or the Examinations Office may use your student email address.
+However, if further information is required, or there is a need to contact you, Disability Information and Support or the Examinations Team within Student Administration may use your student email address.
 The Student Communications Policy requires students to check primary channels of communication regularly.
 If your preference is to have email messages forwarded to a personal email address you are responsible for setting it up.

 Changes are rarely granted and only approved in exceptional circumstances.
 For more information please visit Examination Information

-Check with the departments you are studying in to find out the details of your terms tests and then complete an application, which can be downloaded from this page.
-Please ensure you return your application to Disability Information & Support at least 10 days prior to your terms test.
+Check with the departments you are studying in to find out the details of your tests and internal examinations then complete an application, which can be downloaded from this page.
+Please ensure you return your application to Disability Information & Support at least 10 days prior to your test or internal examination.

 Internal assessment and attendance

 If you have been affected by illness or other exceptional circumstances during the teaching period, please contact the department in which you are studying.
 If you require assistance with this, please discuss this with a Student Advisor at Disability Information & Support.